mittagessen/kraken/docs/vgsl.rst

 Basics
 ------

-A VGSL specification consists of an input spec, one or more layers, and an output spec.
+A VGSL specification consists of an input block, one or more layers, and an output block.
 For example:

 .. code-block:: console